 Girl Scouts: Trees in Winter ID & Maple Sugaring

 Discover the science and history of maple sugaring!
-Identifying a tree is harder once the leaves are off, but scouts will find out what to look for as we explore our 9-acre sugar bush in search of maple trees to tap.
-After tapping a tree, we will explore how maple sugaring has changed over time as we visit Native American and pioneer sugaring camps, and then stop by the Sugar Shack to see syrup made on a small-scale modern evaporator.
-The scouts will see, touch, and taste as they achieve a higher level of understanding and respect toward the environment and the contributions of Native American people.
-Programs begin every hour, last approximately one hour, and are entirely outdoors.
-For more information or if you have questions, please contact Outdoor Education at email@example.com.
+Identifying a tree is harder once the leaves are off, but scouts will find out what to look for as we explore our nine-acre sugar bush in search of maple trees to tap.
+After tapping a tree, we will learn how maple sugaring has changed over time as we visit Native American and pioneer sugaring camps, and then stop by the Sugar Shack to see syrup made on a small-scale modern evaporator.
+Scouts will see, touch, and smell as they achieve a higher level of understanding and respect toward the environment and the contributions of Native American people.
+Programs begin every half hour, last approximately one hour, and are entirely outdoors.
+Participants will walk approximately a quarter of a mile over uneven ground.
+Face coverings are required.

 Cost: $5 per scout

 Location: Kensington Metropark, Farm Center

 Pre-registration is required by February 19 and 26.

 Pre-register online through the Girl Scouts of Southeast Michigan Council (https://www.gssem.org/en/events/event-list.html) or by emailing email@example.com.